russhughes/st7789_mpy/README.md

 - https://github.com/devbis for the original driver this is based on.
 - https://github.com/hklang10 for letting me know of the new mp_raise_ValueError().
 - https://github.com/aleggon for finding the correct offsets for a 240x240 display and discovering issues compiling for STM32 based boards.

 -- Russ

 ## Overview

-This is a driver for MicroPython to handle cheap displays based on ST7789 chip.
+This is a driver for MicroPython to handle cheap displays based on the ST7789 chip.

 <p align="center">
   <img src="https://raw.githubusercontent.com/russhughes/st7789_mpy/master/docs/ST7789.jpg" alt="ST7789 display photo"/>